 The conventional pallet is typically made from wood.
 As wood loses its moisture content, it becomes easier to ignite.
 In addition, as wood pallets dry out, their edges tend to become frayed and splintered.
 In this condition, a small ignition source can easily ignite them.

 Plastic pallets present an even higher hazard as plastic burns as hot as wood for a longer time.
 Burning pools of plastic can flow and spread fire to other areas of a facility.
 The combustion of plastic may also produce large quantities of smoke.

 Storing pallets on edge

 When pallets are stood on edge, they create a vertical flue space that allows for rapid burning.
+A flue is a duct or pipe that conveys exhaust gases.
 A vertical configuration provides the greatest amount of surface area for combustion.
 A fire occurring at the base of a pallet will spread upward as the rising gases preheat the thin slats above it.
 This preheating and high airflow leads to a rapid fire spread throughout the pallet pile.

 Flat stacking pallets

-Many facilities opt to store idle pallets in racks, which presents a significant fire risk.
-Pallets stored in racks have unrestricted airflow that will rapidly accelerate a fire and the high heat produced by burning pallets may lead to a failure of the rack assembly as the metal becomes fatigued.
+Many facilities store idle pallets in racks, which presents a significant fire risk.
+Pallets stored in racks have unrestricted airflow that will rapidly accelerate a fire.
+The high heat produced by burning pallets may also lead to a failure of the rack assembly as the metal becomes fatigued.